×

 Bacteria have long been the dominant pathogen type in hospital-acquired infections, largely due to their prevalence and adaptability.
 Infections caused by bacteria such as Staphylococcus aureus and Escherichia coli contribute heavily to morbidity in hospital settings.
 These pathogens exhibit resilience and can lead to severe complications if not managed effectively.
 Conversely, viruses represent an emerging challenge in the hospital setting.
 With advancements in diagnostic technologies and heightened awareness surrounding viral outbreaks, they are becoming increasingly recognized.
 The response to viral infections is driven by ongoing research and the need for effective prevention strategies, positioning them as key players in the evolving landscape of hospital-acquired infections.

-Antibiotics (Dominant) vs. Antivirals (Emerging)
+Antibiotics (Dominant) vs. Antifungals (Emerging)

-Adult Patients (Dominant) vs. Pediatric Patients (Emerging)
+Adult Patients (Dominant) vs. Geriatric Patients (Emerging)

 Get more detailed insights about Hospital Acquired infections Market